-The promised retirement benefits have been projected using a roll forward approximation from the latest formal funding valuation as at 31 March 2019.
-The actuary estimates this liability at 31 March 2021 comprises £379 million in respect of employee members (2020: £244 million), £233 million in respect of deferred pensioners (2020: £167 million) and £345 million in respect of pensioners (2020: £318 million).
+The promised retirement benefits at 31 March 2022 have been projected using a roll forward approximation from the latest formal funding valuation as at 31 March 2019.
 The approximation involved in the roll forward model means that the split of benefits between the three classes of member may not be reliable.
 However, the actuary is satisfied that the total figure is a reasonable estimate of the actuarial present value of benefit promises.
-The actuary has not made any allowance for unfunded benefits.

 The above figures include both vested and non-vested benefits, although the latter is assumed to have a negligible value.
+The actuary has not made any allowance for unfunded benefits.